 In purchasing a lot or unit in a community association, owners agree to be bound by the association's CC&Rs.
-Community associations are by law required to disclose association covenants to consumers purchasing a home, unit, or lot prior to the consumer closing on a purchase contract.11 Consumers understand community association covenants are legally binding contractual obligations that govern the use of real property (both the common property and the unit owner's property) and establish rights and responsibilities of the association homeowners assert that association covenants protect and improve the common property and protect and improve the value of their homes, often a household's largest asset.13
+Community associations are by law required to disclose association covenants to consumers purchasing a home, unit, or lot prior to the consumer closing on a purchase contract.
+Consumers understand community association covenants are legally binding contractual obligations that govern the use of real property (the common property and the unit owner's property) and establish rights and responsibilities of the association and property owners.
+According to national research, 90% of community association homeowners assert that association covenants protect and improve the common property and protect and improve the value of their homes, often a household's largest asset.

-In 2020 there were an estimated 74.1 million Americans living in homes in community associations, about 25-27% of the national population.
-To support their communities, association homeowners paid \$25.8 billion in association assessments in to fund maintenance and operation of community infrastructure14.
+In 2020 there were an estimated 74.1 million Americans living in community associations, about 25-27% of the national population.
+To support their communities, association homeowners paid \$25.8 billion in association assessments to fund maintenance and operation of community infrastructure.